daroczig/logger/README.md

     log_threshold(namespace = 'logger.tester')
     #> Log level: INFO
     log_threshold(WARN, namespace = 'logger.tester')
-    logger.tester.function(INFO, 'hi from tester package')
+    logger_tester_function(INFO, 'hi from tester package')
-    logger.tester.function(WARN, 'hi from tester package')
+    logger_tester_function(WARN, 'hi from tester package')
-    #> nevermind/21133/logger.tester/logger.tester.function 2018-14-11 01:33:16 WARN: hi from tester package
+    #> nevermind/21133/logger.tester/logger_tester_function 2018-14-11 01:33:16 WARN: hi from tester package
     log_info('I am still working in the global namespace')
     #> nevermind/21133/R_GlobalEnv/NA 2018-14-11 01:33:21 INFO: I am still working in the global namespace
     ```

-Note that the `layout_generator` functions also adds a special attribute to the resulting formatting function so that when printing the layout function to the console, the user can easily interpret what's being used instead of just showing the actual functions's body.
+Note that the `layout_glue_generator` functions also adds a special attribute to the resulting formatting function so that when printing the layout function to the console, the user can easily interpret what's being used instead of just showing the actual functions's body.
 So thus if you want to write your own layout generator functions, please keep `match.call()` recorded in the `generator` attribute, or stick with standard functions.
 See some examples in the `layouts.R` file.

 ## Delivering log records to their destination